Hand Selection: The Most Important Decision

 - Consider tile availability — If a hand requires four of a specific tile and you can see two already discarded, that hand is nearly impossible.

 - Stay flexible during Charleston — The tile exchange can dramatically change your options.
-Don't lock in your strategy until after the Charleston.
+Don't lock in your strategy until after the Charleston is complete.

 - Have a backup — Keep a second-choice hand in mind in case your primary hand stalls.